 In a slight variation on this trope, the episode "Crush" includes this line from Harmony to Spike: "No threesomes unless it's boy, boy, girl.
 Or Charlize Theron."

 After Willow decided she was strictly lesbian, she still had feelings for Oz, so this trope probably applies late in season 4.
 The chances are that she's actually bisexual, just afraid of causing Tara distress by expressing attraction to men.
 She also mentions finding Dracula sexy, but quickly takes it back when Tara sounds just slightly concerned.
 Giles performing "Behind Blue Eyes" can leave her breathless.
 In season seven she says, "It wasn't girls.
 It was... girl.
 One girl." in reference to her relationship with Tara, so this trope might actually have applied to her despite all the declarations of "Gay now!"
 (Of course, this was a conversation with another woman who she then has a relationship with, albeit a kind of unpopular one.)

 According to Torchwood: Children of Earth, Ianto Jones isn't really gay.
-Jack is just special.
+Jack is just specialnote "It's not men; it's just him.
 Although, later on Clem can smell the queerness of him, so whether he's being honest to his sister may be left up in the air, especially as it's later established that he lied to his teammates about his family.